 The best clipless pedals provide a firm, secure connection between bike and rider that's easier to release than the previous system of straps and slotted cleats.
 But which of the many systems is best for you?

-Your first choice in clipless pedals is between singe-sided and double-sided designs.
+Your first choice in clipless pedals is between single-sided and double-sided designs.
 Double-sided are easier to get into and usually allow for shoes you can walk in; single-sided are usually lighter and simpler

 Most pedals provide some way in which your foot can move slightly on the pedal.
 This rotational movement, called 'float', helps prevent knee problems.

 To save weight pedal makers use exotic materials like carbon fibre, titanium and ceramic bearings on their high-end pedals; heavier riders are best steering clear and such pedals often have a rider weight limit

 Clipless pedals start from about £25 and go up to around £600 (though the spendiest non-power pedals ever, Speedplay's Zero Nanograms, are currently unavailable)